 Our international preferred payment agent for all books and videos in our online Shop and for donations is PayPal.
 All products pages have an instant PayPal payment button installed for our visitors' convenience.
 While we are clearly a "not-for-profit" organisation, your donations to us are under Australian law not tax deductable.

-So, our income is generated from the sale of products via the website, the proceeds of local events and fundraisers, from donations and periodical pledges, and from membership fees.
-You don't need to live in Australia to become a member: while we have paid-up members in all Australian States, we also have members who live overseas, like in the USA.
-All our members get our acclaimed News and Updates, and qualify for a discount on all products from our online Shop.
+Since 2001 our income has been generated from the sale of products via the website, the proceeds of local events and fundraisers, from donations and periodical pledges, and (until recently) from membership fees.
+We accepted local and worldwide members , and we had members living in all Australian States as well as overseas, like in the USA.
+For more than fifteen years our many members also received and read our acclaimed News and Updates.

 Enjoy your visit to our website!